 Sales of a substantial number of shares of our common stock in the public market after this offering, or the perception that such sales could occur, could adversely affect the market price of our common stock and may make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
-Based on the total number of outstanding shares of our common stock as of June 30, 2019, upon completion of this offering, we will have approximately 281,463,124 shares of common stock outstanding, assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
+Based on the total number of outstanding shares of our common stock as of June 30, 2019, upon completion of this offering, we will have approximately 275,537,939 shares of common stock outstanding, based on the initial public offering price of \$16.00 per share.
 All of the shares of common stock sold in this offering will be freely tradable without restrictions or further registration under the Securities Act of 1933, as amended, or the Securities Act, except for any shares held by our "affiliates" as defined in Rule 144 under the Securities Act.